PicoMLX/PicoAIProxy/README.md

 ### Key features

 - SwiftOpenAIProxy operates without user accounts.
-Instead, it verifies the App Store subscription receipt from the iOS or macOS client app.
+Instead, it verifies ~~App Store subscription receipts~~ **transaction IDs** from the iOS or macOS client app.
+(See issue https://github.com/apple/app-store-server-library-swift/issues/33)
 - SwiftOpenAIProxy uses Apple's [App Store Server Library](https://github.com/apple/app-store-server-library-swift) for receipt validation
 - Once the receipt is validated, SwiftOpenAIProxy issues a JWT token the client can use for subsequent calls
 - SwiftOpenAIProxy is API agnostic and forwards any request to https://api.openai.com.